Applications for the 2025-26 academic year are now open.

 Frequently Asked Questions

-Medical students can obtain a Master in Advanced Studies (MAS) degree in Clinical and Epidemiologic Research in addition to an MD degree in a 5-year combined MD/MAS program.
-MAS program coursework includes instruction in advanced epidemiologic and biostatistical methods with electives in specialized topics such as causal inference, prediction science, molecular methods in clinical research, implementation science, and decision and cost-effectiveness analysis.
-Students graduating from the MD/MAS program will be prepared for careers as leaders in clinical research and medicine.
+Medical students can obtain a Master of Science (MS) degree in Clinical and Epidemiological Research in addition to an MD degree in a 5-year combined MD/MS program.
+MS program coursework includes instruction in advanced epidemiologic and biostatistical methods with electives in specialized topics such as causal inference, prediction science, molecular methods in clinical research, implementation science, and decision and cost-effectiveness analysis.
+Students graduating from the MD/MS program will be prepared for careers as leaders in clinical research and medicine.

 Download the slides used in this video.

-For more information, please visit MD/MAS in Clinical Research.
+For more information, please visit MD/MS in Clinical Research.